IS tank family: Object 703 IS-3

 There are two tanks known as IS-3: Object 244 was an IS-2 rearmed with the long-barrelled 85 mm cannon (D-5T-85-BM) and developed by the Leningrad Kirov Plant (LKZ), which was never series-produced for service use.

 The IS-3 known as Object 703 is a Soviet heavy tank developed in late 1944, and began production in May 1945.
 Its semi-hemispherical cast turret (resembling an upturned soup bowl), became the hallmark of post-war Soviet tanks.
 Its pike nose design was also mirrored by other tanks of the IS tank family such as the IS-7 and T-10 tank.
 Too late to see combat in World War II, the IS-3 participated in the Berlin Victory Parade of 1945, and on the Chinese-Soviet border, the Soviet invasion of Hungary, the Prague Spring and the Six-Day War.

 Object 701 IS-4

 There are two tanks known as IS-4: Object 245 and Object 701.
 Object 245 was an IS-2 rearmed with a long 100 mm D-10T cannon.

 The IS-4 known as the Object 701 was a Soviet heavy tank that started development in 1943 and began production in 1946.
 Derived from the IS-2 and part of the IS tank family the IS-4 featured a longer hull and increased armor.
 With the IS-3 already in production, and when sluggish mobility and decreased need for tanks (particularly heavy tanks) became an issue, many were sent to the Russian Far East with some eventually becoming pillboxes along the Chinese border in the 1960s.
 Less than 250 were produced.

 Object 730 IS-5

-The IS-5, is merely one of the many designations given to what would ultimately become the T-10 tank.
+The IS-5 is one of the many designations given to what would ultimately become the T-10 tank.